 GeoCurrents ultimately rests on the conviction that the conventional state-based model of the world, manifest in the basic political map posted here, provides an inadequate framework for global comprehension.
 Its signal flaw is its partitioning of the world’s landmasses into absolute and formally equivalent political units.
-These entities are regarded as exercising complete power over precisely delineated, compact territories.
+These entities are regarded as exercising complete power over precisely delineated, contiguous territories.
 They are conceptualized as political individuals, entities of the same kind, occupying the same level in the spatial hierarchy of political power.
-These foundational units are variably called sovereign states, countries, nations, and nation-states, terms of once-distinct meaning that have come to function broadly as synonyms.
+These foundational units are variably called sovereign states, independent countries, nations, and nation-states, terms of once-distinct meaning that have come to function broadly as synonyms.
 In the process of terminological convergence, a particular view of geopolitical organization is unthinkingly advanced: one that takes sovereignty, territory, and national cohesion to be necessarily congruent.
 In the standard world model, sovereign states are nations by default, their people assumed to be bound together in identification with their countries.
 Such sovereign totalities in turn validate each other’s claims to lands and peoples as the components of the so-called international community, mirrored almost exactly by the membership roll of the U.N.

 As anyone who follows the news is bound to discover on a daily basis, however, global political geography is a vastly more complex and interesting affair.
 Whereas the standard world model is based on ideal types, GeoCurrents reveals messiness and ambiguity.
 As the blog’s posts lay out in detail, the world we inhabit abounds in geopolitical anomalies: imaginary states, stateless nations, nationless states, officially non-national states, partially recognized and fully unrecognized sovereign entities, non-sovereign sovereign states and tribes, proclaimed but non-existent states, insurgent states, non-sovereign countries, countries containing several nations, kingdoms composed of multiple countries, countries containing multiple kingdoms, and so on.
 (One widely recognized sovereign entity has no territory or territorial claims whatsoever, its domain limited to two buildings.)
 The number of sovereign states, moreover, is impossible to peg, just as the boundaries between countries cannot always be reduced to simple lines.
 Finally, whatever form they take, countries are not necessarily comparable entities.
 They differ in both their spatial and demographic dimensions by more than five orders of magnitude—a more massive jump in scale than we commonly realize.
 To put Nauru in the same category with China is like comparing a one-mile stroll with walking around the Earth four times.

 Indeed, the closer one looks, the more slippery all the key terms of the standard model appear.
 The concept of sovereignty, for example, might seem straightforward: countries are sovereign if they are independent.
 In practice, though, “sovereignty” has a number of meanings, which do not necessarily coincide on the ground.
-As Stephen Krasner argues, the concept ultimately amounts to nothing less than “organized hypocrisy” (the title of his penetrating book on the subject).* As Krasner contends,
+As Stephen Krasner argues, the concept ultimately amounts to nothing less than “organized hypocrisy” (the title of his penetrating book on the subject).* As Krasner contends:

 Most observers and analysts of international relations have treated sovereign states as an analytic assumption or as a well-institutionalized if not taken-for-granted structure.
 The bundle of properties associated with sovereignty—territory, recognition, autonomy, and control—have been understood, often implicitly, to characterize states in the international system.
 In fact, however, only a few states have possessed all of these attributes.

 The defects of the standard view are of more than academic significance.
 Reliance on a global model based on diplomatic pretense often generates blunders, sometimes with tragic results.
 Nowhere is such failure more evident than in US-led policy in Afghanistan and Iraq.
-Efforts that were supposed to spread democracy, peace, and prosperity instead sapped Western influence, generated chaos in the target countries, endangered local Christian communities, and energized radical Islam.
+Efforts that were supposed to spread democracy, peace, and prosperity instead sapped Western influence, generated chaos in the target countries, endangered local Christian communities, and energized radical interpretations of Islam.
 The United States and its allies continue to bleed money and lives on seemingly unwinnable conflicts—and cannot figure out how to escape.
 It is impossible to know, of course, what would have happened in Afghanistan and Iraq had the military incursions never been carried out, or had different policies been pursued after the toppling of the old regimes.
 But it is clear that the predictions made by U.S. government officials and their supporters about the cost and duration of the wars, as well as those focused on post-war reconstruction, were staggeringly incorrect.

 Given the quagmires that followed, the origins of the Afghan and Iraqi regime-change gambits call for extended examination.
 Hubris on the part of war-planners has often been highlighted, but it is the contention of GeoCurrents that deeper conceptual failures lay at the root.
 Afghanistan and Iraq, simply put, were misconstrued as coherent nation-states.
 As a result, it was assumed that their people were united enough to make the compromises necessary to run democratic governments.
 By the same token, the ethnic and religious divisions found in both countries were thought to be contained within broader nationalisms.
 Regarded as nation-states, Afghanistan and Iraq were expected to function as nation-states.
 All that was needed was a change in regimes, followed by an inexpensive round of “nation-building”** focused on institutions and infrastructure.